 Image by Photographer:Phill Beale Phill Beale

 Towering over diminutive Ludgate Hill in a superb position that's been a place of Christian worship for over 1400 years (and pagan before that), St Paul’s is one of London’s most magnificent buildings.
 For Londoners, the vast dome is a symbol of resilience and pride, standing tall for more than 300 years.
-Viewing Sir Christopher Wren’s masterpiece from the inside and climbing to the top for sweeping views of the capital is an exhilarating experience.
+Viewing Sir Christopher Wren’s masterpiece from the inside and climbing to the top for sweeping views of the capital is a celestial experience.

 The cathedral was designed by Wren after the Great Fire and built between 1675 and 1710; it opened the following year.
 The site is ancient hallowed ground, with four other cathedrals preceding Wren's English baroque masterpiece here, the first dating from 604.

-Inside, rising 68m above the floor, is the dome, supported by eight huge columns.
+Inside, rising over 85m above the floor, is the dome, supported by eight huge columns.
 It actually consists of three parts: a plastered brick inner dome, a nonstructural lead outer dome visible on the skyline and a brick cone between them holding it all together.
 The walkway around its base, accessed via 257 steps from a staircase on the western side of the southern transept, is called the Whispering Gallery, because if you talk close to the wall, your words will carry to the opposite side, 32m away.
 A further 119 steps brings you to the exterior Stone Gallery, 152 iron steps above which is the Golden Gallery at the very top, with unforgettable views of London.

 The crypt has memorials to around 300 of the great and the good, including Wellington and Nelson, whose body lies directly below the dome.
 But the most poignant is to Wren himself.
-On a simple slab bearing his name, part of a Latin inscription translates as: 'If you seek his memorial, look around you'.
+On a simple slab bearing his name, part of a Latin inscription translates as: 'If you seek his monument, look around you'.